Popular San Jose Del Cabo liveaboards Explore all liveaboards

 - 23 Reviews

 What to expect On a San Jose Del Cabo liveaboard

 San Jose del Cabo liveaboards allow divers to explore the sparkling turquoise seas and an incredible abundance of marine life in Mexico.
 As the gateway to the Socorro Islands, liveaboard diving from San Jose del Cabo is a great choice.
 With sea temperatures ranging from 22 degrees Celsius to 29 degrees Celsius and outside temperatures reaching up to the mid-thirties in summer, the climate is also very appealing.
 San Jose del Cabo liveaboards are the best way to explore the Pacific side of Mexico.

 LIVEABOARD DIVING FROM SAN JOSE DEL CABO

-These Pacific Ocean dive sites should be expected to have colourful and flourishing reefs, the focus point here is the abundance of large and impressive marine species.
-These sites are only accessible by San Jose del Cabo liveaboard, which means privacy and a unique experience.
+These Pacific Ocean dive sites should be expected to have colorful and flourishing reefs, the focus point here is the abundance of large and impressive marine species.
+These sites are only accessible by San Jose del Cabo liveaboard, which means privacy and unique experience.